Primary Colors poster

 The inciting incident occurs at 17 minutes when Henry is captivated by Jack Stanton's authentic moment with a literacy student, seeing the genuine leader he's been searching for.
 He decides this campaign matters..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Henry makes the full commitment to the campaign, becoming Jack's right-hand strategist.
+This indicates the protagonist's commitment to Henry makes the full commitment to the campaign, becoming Jack's right-hand strategist.
 He crosses into the world of big-time presidential politics with all its moral complications., moving from reaction to action.

 The Collapse moment at 106 minutes (74% through) represents the emotional nadir.
 Here, Libby Holden, the moral conscience of the campaign, commits suicide after being forced to use opposition research that destroys a rival candidate's life.
-The whiff of death: idealism and integrity die., indicates the protagonist at their lowest point.
+The whiff of death: idealism and integrity die., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Henry achieves clarity: Jack Stanton is deeply flawed, but may still do more good than harm.
 He chooses to stay, not out of naiveté but with eyes wide open, accepting the moral complexity of real-world politics., demonstrating the transformation achieved throughout the journey.